curv3d/curv/README.md

 languages.

-Curv will include a geometry engine that supports both boundary representation and functional representation of full colour 2D and 3D shapes.
-There is a C++ API, which could be used independent of the virtual machine.
+Curv will include a geometry engine that supports both boundary representation and functional representation of colour 2D and 3D shapes.
+There is a C++ API.

 TeaCAD is a language: it's a technology demo for what a next generation OpenSCAD could look like.
 TeaCAD is a dynamically typed pure functional